-Students are responsible for enrolling in courses for which they anticipate being able to attend every class session on the day and time appearing on course schedules, and then making every effort to do so.
-When unavoidable situations result in absence or tardiness, students are responsible for acquiring any information missed.
-Instructors are not obliged to allow students to make up missed work.
-Per their independent discretion, individual instructors may determine how attendance affects students' ability to meet course learning objectives and whether attendance affects course grades.
+Students are responsible for enrolling in courses for which they (1) anticipate being able to attend every oncampus class session on the day and time appearing on course schedules, or (2) participating in academically related activities as identified in online-course schedules including synchronous class sessions conducted remotely by video, and then making every effort to do so.
+When unavoidable situations result in absence or tardiness, students are responsible for acquiring any missed information.
+Professors are not obliged to allow students to make up missed work.
+Per their independent discretion, individual professors may determine how attendance affects students' ability to meet course learning objectives and whether attendance affects course grades.
+Professors apprise students of such information in course syllabi.